nbQA-dev/nbQA/README.rst

 See Also
 --------

-Here are some other code quality tools for Jupyter Notebooks:
+Here are some specialised code quality tools for Jupyter Notebooks:

 - `flake8-nb`_;
 - `black-nb`_.